-

 Limestone FCU and Upward Community Youth, Inc. host the first Learn It.
 Plan It.
 Pitch It.
 Event at Manistique High School.
 Learn It.
 Plan It.
 Pitch It. is a program modeled after Shark Tank where young entrepreneurs will pitch their business ideas!
 We look forward to future events like this one in the near future.

-Financial Reality Fair
+Financial Reality Fairs

 The Explorer Store